CharlotteSmoor/programmeerproject/PROCESS.md

 # day 14
 - I processed the data for the scatterplot based on the type of volcano and worked on the implementation of the scatterplot.
 I also ensured that the donutchart and the scatterplot are linked, so when the user clicks on a specific type in the donutchart the correct scatterplot will appear.

+# day 15
+- finished the implementation of the scatterplot which now works correctly.
+I also began to style the main page, but the visualisation still need styling.